 How Can You Speed Up PathPing’ s Process?

-The purpose of this parameter is to reduce the wait time between all pings.
+• -p switch: The purpose of this parameter is to reduce the wait time between all pings.
 PathPing, by default, waits 250 milliseconds between each ping.
 However, it reduces to 100 milliseconds as well.
 Therefore, ten pings can occur in a second instead of 4.

-This is the final useful parameter PathPing command offers.
-The purpose of this parameter is to specify the number of seconds to wait for every reply.
-Therefore, if a hostname is not reachable, it can try again after some time.
+• -w switch: This is the final proper parameter the PathPing command offers.
+This aims to specify the number of seconds to wait for every reply.
+Therefore, if a hostname is unreachable, it can try again after some time.
 By default, the time limit is three seconds.
-By reducing it to, say, 500 milliseconds, the process ultimately becomes much quicker than initially anticipated.
+By reducing it to 500 milliseconds, the process becomes much quicker than initially anticipated.

 See Also: How to Find Default Router Gateway in Mac, Windows, Android & Chrome